siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011 Schrodinger as Narrow-Band Maxwell.md

 +O(\varepsilon^2).
 $$

-This is the free Schrödinger equation.
-It is not postulated.
-It is the narrow-band envelope equation of a stable Maxwell mode.
+This is the free Schrodinger equation.
+It arises as the narrow-band envelope equation of a stable Maxwell mode.

-The interaction case does not require a second ontology either.
+The interaction case uses the same ontology.
 In structured backgrounds, the envelope accumulates additional region-dependent phase.
-The double-slit treatment later represents such interaction regions by localized potentials $V_j$ that rotate the relative phase of the propagation channels.
+The double-slit treatment later represents such interaction regions by localized potentials
-The potential term is therefore a summary of background interaction in the same envelope dynamics, not a primitive new ingredient.
+$V_j$ that rotate the relative phase of the propagation channels.
+The potential term is therefore a summary of background interaction in the same envelope dynamics.
 This chapter, however, derives only the free narrow-band case.

 Superposition, interference, and uncertainty enter because the envelope remains a wave field.
-Quantum mechanics is the effective theory of slowly varying Maxwell envelopes, not a separate layer of reality.
+Quantum mechanics is the effective theory of slowly varying Maxwell envelopes.